rapidsai/cudf/cpp/docs/TRANSITIONGUIDE.md

 6. Update implementation to use new data structures
     - See [replacement guide](#replacements) for replacements of commonly used functions.
     - Use this as an opportunity to improve and cleanup the implementation
+    - Likely the most dramatic algorithmic change will be adding native string column support.
+See the [section on string support](#string_support).

 Example of the completed port of `old_function` to `new_function`.